Radio Veronica: Veronica versus RNI

 The Mebo II was equipped with a 100 kW AM transmitter as well as FM and shortwave equipment.
 Although power did not guarantee RNI an audience, Radio Veronica's management were sufficiently worried about loss of advertising revenue that they planned to put RNI off the air.

-On 24 September 1970 RNI closed, claiming it was trying to stop the Dutch government from passing legislation that might force Veronica, "so dearly loved by the peoples of the Netherlands", to close.
-In fact Veronica had paid RNI 1 million guilders to go off the air for two months, and to enforce this agreement Veronica replaced the Mebo II's crew with their own staff.
+RNI closed on 24 September 1970, claiming it was trying to stop the Dutch government from passing legislation that might force Veronica, "so dearly loved by the peoples of the Netherlands", to close.
+In fact, Veronica had paid RNI 1 million guilders to go off the air for two months and, to enforce that agreement, Veronica replaced the Mebo II's crew with their own staff.

-RNI's management became unhappy with this arrangement, and once the two months were up one of RNI's Swiss directors, Erwin Bollier, attempted to refund the money.
+RNI's management became unhappy with that arrangement and, once the two months were up, one of RNI's Swiss directors, Erwin Bollier, attempted to refund the money.
 Veronica refused, claiming the right to renew the contract.
-On 5 January 1971 Bollier boarded the Mebo II, dismissed the Veronica-appointed captain, and took command himself.
-It was claimed that Veronica's staff had sabotaged RNI's equipment, but by February 1971 RNI was back on the air, with a Dutch as well as an English service.
-In March Veronica sued RNI for breach of contract.
+On 5 January 1971, Bollier boarded the Mebo II, dismissed the Veronica-appointed captain, and took command himself.
+It was claimed that Veronica's staff had sabotaged RNI's equipment but, by February 1971, RNI was back on the air, with a Dutch as well as an English service.
+In March, Veronica sued RNI for breach of contract.
 The court found in favour of RNI and the case tarnished Veronica's reputation.

 Worse was to come.
-On the night of 15 May 1971 three men in a rubber dinghy started a fire on the Mebo II which damaged the stern.
+On the night of 15 May 1971, three men in a rubber dinghy started a fire on the Mebo II which damaged the stern.
 RNI broadcast mayday calls.
 All on board were rescued and the fire was extinguished.
 The studios and transmitters were undamaged and RNI went back on the air the following morning.
-On 17 May 1971, Veronica's advertising director Norbert Jurgens was arrested and the following day, Veronica's director Bull Verweij was also arrested.
+On 17 May 1971, Veronica's advertising director Norbert Jurgens was arrested and, on the following day, Veronica's director Bull Verweij was also arrested.
 In a television interview, Verweij claimed he had paid a man to tow the Mebo II into Dutch waters so that the ship would be seized.
-Verweij denied any intention of endangering the lives of RNI's crew but was found guilty together with Jurgens and the crew of the dinghy.
+Verweij denied any intention of endangering the lives of RNI's crew but was found guilty, together with Jurgens and the crew of the dinghy.
 All five were sentenced to a year in prison.
-The damage to Veronica's reputation was incalculable, and just as the 1966 Radio City shooting had motivated the British government to pass anti-pirate legislation, the RNI fire similarly motivated the Dutch.
+The damage to Veronica's reputation was incalculable and, just as the 1966 Radio City shooting had motivated the British government to pass anti-pirate legislation, the RNI fire similarly motivated the Dutch authorities.

-Both Veronica and RNI continued to broadcast without further incident, but as the Government began to draw up plans for anti-pirate legislation, the two stations began to campaign against it.
+Both Veronica and RNI continued to broadcast without further incident but, as the Government began to draw up plans for anti-pirate legislation, the two stations began to campaign against it.

 In September 1972, the two radio ships were joined by Radio Caroline's MV Mi Amigo, which anchored between the Norderney and Mebo II.